-If chair control is not supported by the terminals then social rules, e.g., hand raising, have to be employed.
+If chair control is not supported by the terminals, then social rules, e.g., hand raising, has to be employed.

-5.3 Open conversation
+5.3.
+Open conversation

-In certain circumstances, the support of open conversation among all the participants is required (R6).
+In certain circumstances, support of open conversation between all the participants is required (R6).
 The audio mixing function permits the open audio conversation of the participants.
 The MCU selects for switching the video stream of the participant who speaks for more than two seconds.

-This requirement is fulfilled by using the microphone system in "momentary on" mode.
-In this mode each speaker should touch the mic's button while speaking.
+This requirement is fulfilled by using the microphone system in "momentarily on" mode.
+In this mode, each speaker should touch the microphone's button while speaking.
 When the button is released the microphone is muted and the audio stream does not contain audio samples.
-Thus the MCU recognises the current speaker and selects its video.
+Thus the MCU recognises the current speaker and selects his or her video.

-5.4 Interference of an external person.
+5.4.
+Interference of an external person

 The teleteaching environment should allow for the participation and intervention of an external person in the teaching process (R7).
 This requirement can also be fulfilled.
-The person should use either an H.323 or H.320 terminal and an H.323/H.320 Gateway, and participate just as another workspace.
+The person should use either an H.323 or H.320 terminal and an H.323/ H.320 Gateway, and participate just as another workspace.

-5.5 Projection of the remote workspaces' signals
+5.5.
+Projection of the remote workspaces' signals

-A requirement (R8) often set by pedagogical experts is the following one: the students should be able to attend the reactions and gestures of the remote classroom students in order to avoid sensory deprivation [9].

-This requirement could be fulfilled by displaying the remote workspaces' video in one of the permanent, periodic or instant displaying modes.
-The permanent display requires the installation of a display device in each workspace, dedicated to permanent displaying of the remote workspaces.
+A requirement (R8) often set by pedagogical experts is the following one: the students should be able to see the reactions and gestures of the remote classroom students in order to avoid sensory deprivation [9].
+This requirement could be fulfilled by displaying the remote workspaces' video in one of the permanent, periodic or instant display modes.
+The permanent display requires the installation of a display device in each workspace, dedicated to permanently displaying the remote workspaces.
 The periodic and instant display of remote workspaces could be done in a single monitor.
 In all modes, either one workspace each time, or a panorama of all or some of the workspaces could be displayed.

-Today, no simultaneous view of the instructor's video and anyone's remote workspace is feasible either at the main or dual monitor.
-This is because neither the video mixing function is supported by present H.323 MCU products nor receiving of multiple video streams capability is supported by present H.323 terminals.
+Today, no simultaneous view of the instructor's video and anyone's remote workspace is feasible either on the main or dual monitor.
+This is because neither the video mixing function is supported by current H.323 MCU products nor is the capability to receive multiple video streams supported by present H.323 terminals.
 For these reasons, only the periodic or instant display of remote students can be implemented today with current H.323 technology.
 The chair control capability is used for this purpose.
 The chairperson, periodically or instantly, selects a specific workspace's video stream.
-For the implementation of permanent display, other technology has to be used.
-For example the Mbone tools, such as vic [12].
+For the implementation of a permanent display, other technologies, such as the Mbone tool, vic [12], have to be used.